mehdiDagdoug/mehdiDagdoug.github.io/_pages/about.md

 During my Ph.D., my research was supported by grants of the region of Franche-Comté and [Médiamétrie](https://www.mediametrie.fr/en), the french audience measurement company for TV, radio and internet.

 ## Curriculum vitæ
-A English version of my curriculum vitæ can be found [here](http://mehdiDagdoug.github.io/files/CV_english.pdf) and a French version [here](http://mehdiDagdoug.github.io/files/CV_french.pdf).
+A English version of my curriculum vitæ can be found [here](http://mehdiDagdoug.github.io/files/CV_english.pdf) and a French version available [here](http://mehdiDagdoug.github.io/files/CV_french.pdf).